Casey Costello: Associate health

 In November 2025, Costello defended New Zealand’s sharp decline in the Global Tobacco Industry Interference Index, which saw the country fall from second place in 2023 to 53rd.
 The report cited the government’s repeal of the smokefree generation laws, a tax concession benefiting Philip Morris, and the movement of staff between politics and lobbying as factors in the drop.
 Costello called the index “ridiculous” and “absolutely ludicrous,” saying she had been transparent in all dealings and that the comparison with higher-smoking countries was “nonsense.”
 She maintained that the country still had one of the world’s lowest smoking rates and described the Smokefree 2025 target as ambitious but achievable.

-Customs
+Customs and associate immigration

 On 10 May 2025, Costello announced that the Government would allocate NZ$35 million from the 2025 New Zealand budget into combating drug smuggling, improving supply chain security and expanding the New Zealand Customs Service's overseas presence.

+On 22 May 2026, Costello announced that the Government would allocate $70 million from the 2026 New Zealand budget to purchasing three new unmanned underwater vehicles (UUVs) for combating maritime smuggling.
+These UUVS will conduct checks below the waterline, reducing the need for diving crews.

+On 24 June 2026, Costello announced that the Community Organisation Refugee Sponsorship scheme would be made permanent from July 2026 and also expanded to 200 spaces per year from 2027.